 The French “je ne sais quoi” is still going strong however, with even still French women still attempting to explain that elusive concept.

-1. In terms of shopping, part of the French culture involves gearing up for a twice a year event known as “Les Soldes”.
+In terms of shopping, part of the French culture involves gearing up for a twice a year event known as “Les Soldes”.
 Sales are not allowed at any random time of the year but in particular designated weeks: the Winter and summer sales period.

-2. We should note that France is not reputed for its customer service.
-The Customer is not king, and stores will not bend over backward to assist.
+You will find that french stores will not bend over backward to assist.
 Under French law however, most goods have a 7-14 day return policy.

 However, much opposition remains at the local level to these big box stores, with a lot of towns preferring to keep the small-town charm of tiny boutiques on cobblestone streets.

-J. Greeting People
+X. Greeting People

 Each region has a “standard” for how many kisses to perform, which is anywhere from 1 to 4.
 (It does not matter which cheek is first, although most people have a habit of the left cheek first.)

-3. Along with greetings, the florist industry is quite significant in France, with French people regularly buying flowers for family and friends.
+Along with greetings, the florist industry is quite significant in France, with French people regularly buying flowers for family and friends.
 It is estimated over 22 million bouquets are sold every year, in a country of 66 million.

 There have been several revolutionary items invented in France, among them:

 |Underwater oxygen tank

 |Joseph-Michel and Jacques-Etienne Montgolfier

 The French government gives many grants for research and development, so this is an area that the country excels in.
 You can read about more French inventors and their inventions here.

-The fighting ended when King Henri IV (a protestant with a Catholic wife) agreed to convert to Catholicism, saying that “Paris vaut bien une messe“, meaning “Paris is worth a mass (to stop the fighting”.
+The fighting ended when King Henri IV (a protestant with a Catholic wife) agreed to convert to Catholicism, saying that “Paris vaut bien une messe“, meaning “Paris is worth a mass (to stop the fighting)”.

 He signed the Edict of Nantes, giving Protestants the freedom of conscience to pray as they wished.